 The present study was a small case study, yet the magnitude of the effects was significant.
 Basically, 3 dogs (1 Labrador Retriever, 1 Papillon, and 1 Chihuahua) received hemp-derived CBDs 2x a day and efficacy was assessed every 2 weeks for 8 weeks.
 Scientists relied on owner reports to measure efficacy.
 In 2 of the 3 animals owners reported a decrease in either the frequency, severity or both, of seizures.
 The owner of the Papillon reported no change.
 Owners of the other 2 dogs also reported that their dogs slept longer and were less anxious, common side effects of CBDs in humans according to verywellhealth.com.

 CBDs may help dogs with other ailments as well.
 In one study dogs treated with CBD oil helped ameliorate their osteoarthritis.
 This study had 22 dogs and used a randomized, placebo-controlled, owner and veterinarian double-blind, cross-over trial.
 The ability of CBD oil to help with osteoarthritis is still being debated in the research community.
 So far, studies in humans have not yet found conclusive evidence to support CBD oil as a valid treatment for osteoarthritis.
 However, that has never deterred folks from using it.
+It's interesting to see the different effects that are found wiith CBD oil for dogs.

 Photo source: Pixabay.com